 When I sat down to do so, I thought immediately of the coconut macaroons at Baked, for when I worked there, I made them a lot.
 (Baked’s recipe is a super simple one, and when I first started there, they were the perfect item on the production list to give to the new girl, i.e. me.)
 The baked recipe calls for (among other things) both sweetened and unsweetened coconut, cream of coconut, and egg whites (it is actually not dissimilar from these triple coconut macaroons) and I wondered how other recipes might differ from their’s.
 The answer, I realized shortly after I began researching macaroons in my books and on the internet, was almost not at all.
 In fact, it became instantly clear that really all macaroon recipes call for basically the same 3 main ingredients: sweetened coconut, sweetened condensed milk, and egg whites.

-I also decided my macaroons would include egg whites whipped to medium peaks in a stand mixer, as opposed to those whisked by hand, in light of what I read on Sally’s Baking Addiction and The Kitchn.
-And that I would grind my sweetened coconut just a bit in my food processor in light of what i read on Smitten Kitchen, and after making a batch w/o grinding the coconut (which I found resulted in a cookie that was a bit too chewy); and finally, for a little boost of coconut flavor and a chocolate-y vibe, I decided that I would include just a touch of coconut extract and a handful of mini chocolate chips. and the results of these tweaks to (what appears to be) the standard coconut macaroon formula?
+I also decided my macaroons would include egg whites whisked to almost soft peaks and for a little boost of coconut flavor and a chocolate-y vibe, I decided that I would include just a touch of coconut extract and a handful of mini chocolate chips. and the results of these tweaks to (what appears to be) the standard coconut macaroon formula?
 Coconut macaroon perfection that I am hoping will please even soon-to-be family members with a deep commitment to a coconut macaroon made at their neighborhood bakery.

 Coconut Macaroons With Mini Chocolate Chips

-- 1 cup coconut cream such as Coco Lopez
+- 1 cup (300 grams) coconut cream such as Coco Lopez

 - 1/2 tsp coconut extract